 A concise indicator of the confidence climate is also calculated on a monthly basis for the enterprises; it summarizes the level of confidence in the various economic sectors.
 The confidence climate indicators of the sectors surveyed are calculated as arithmetic average of the seasonally adjusted balances of the variables considered most representative of the short-term evolution of the specific sector.
-The series of the confidence climate are successively indexed in base 2010=100.
-In particular, the confidence climate for the manufacturing sector is obtained as the arithmetic average of the seasonally adjusted balances relating to the questions regarding the assessments on the level of overall order books, on the level of stocks (inserted into the calculation with the opposite sign) and the short-term expectations on production level; the confidence climate of the construction sector is calculated considering the judgements on the level of order books and expectations on employment; for the services sector, the variables that make up the climate are the judgements and expectations on the order books and assessments on business trend, while for retail trade, the judgements and expectations on sales and assessments on volume of stocks (this series is inserted in the calculation with the opposite sign).
+The series of the confidence climate for the manufacturing sector is obtained as the arithmetic average of the seasonally adjusted balances relating to the questions regarding the assessments on the level of overall order books, on the level of stocks (inserted into the calculation with the opposite sign) and the short-term expectations on production level; the confidence climate of the construction sector is calculated considering the judgements on the level of order books and expectations on employment; for the services sector, the variables that make up the climate are the judgements and expectations on sales and assessments on volume of stocks (this series is inserted in the calculation with the opposite sign).